 “Innovations are qualitatively new products or processes, which differ “noticeably” – however that is to be determined – compared to a comparison state.”

-For us, innovation means change, reform, introduction of something new and often the realization of a novel, advanced solution to a specific problem.
+For us at innosabi, innovation means change, reform, introducing something new, and often realizing a novel, advanced solution to a specific problem.

 There seems to be a fair amount of meanings for this one word.
-Even science seems to be disunited on this: These are the two opposing sides:
+Even science appears to be disunited on this: These are the two opposing sides:

 - Innovation is a novelty or renewal of an object or a course of action

-- Innovation is change and application, which means innovation must first be invented, but introduced, used and applied too
+- Innovation is change and application, which means innovation must be invented, introduced, used, and applied.

 This is precisely where the crucial difference between innovation and invention lies.
 Especially in English-speaking countries, “innovation” and “invention” are often used interchangeably.
 However, looking more closely at the meanings, it becomes clear that an invention can only be the basis for innovation.
 Inventions begin with an idea and the development of a prototype.
-For an innovation to emerge, the prototype must become a product that is brought to the market and used.
+The prototype must become a product brought to the market and used for innovation to emerge.

-Without innovation, no company can survive longer then a few years.
-Just because a corporation is big, does not mean it is undisruptable.
+Without innovation, no company can survive longer than a few years.
+Just because a corporation is big does not mean it is undisruptable.

-In addition to the object of innovation, it is also useful to distinguish for which scope an innovation.
-Additionally, product, service and business model innovations can be divided by their market impact.
+In addition to the object of innovation, it is also useful to distinguish which scope an innovation.
+Product, service, and business model innovations can be divided by their market impact.
 These two attributes can be used to differentiate the following types of innovations:

-- Performance innovations are new ideas for a already well-known market.
+- Performance innovations are new ideas for an already well-known market.
 Often an improvement of the existing offer is made possible by new technologies.

 - Application innovations open up a new market for an already existing idea.
-New and additional customers can now use an existing offer.
+New and additional customers can now use a current offer.

-- Incremental innovations are advancements/ the optimization of existing products, services or business models.
-The adjustments often serve to reduce costs, optimize customer benefit or reposition the market.
+- Incremental innovations are advancements/ the optimization of existing products, services, or business models.
+The adjustments often reduce costs, optimize customer benefit or reposition the market.

-- Radical innovation means that completely new ideas are translated into never seen before products, services or business models.
+- Radical innovation means that completely new ideas are translated into never seen products, services, or business models.
 Their impact on hole markets can be extreme.

-- Sustaining innovations help companies defend their own market position and remain competitive.
-Any innovation that enhances a supply is therefore a sustaining innovation, whether radical or incremental.
+- Sustaining innovations help companies defend their market position and remain competitive.
+Therefore, any innovation that enhances a supply is a sustaining innovation, whether radical or incremental.

 - Agile innovation means implementing ideas through collaboration and iterative prototype circles/ loops.
 With the adaptability of agile innovation processes, innovations can be brought to market faster and implemented more seamlessly.

-In addition, the trigger for an innovation can be distinguished.
+In addition, the trigger for innovation can be distinguished.
 So what triggered the innovation?
-Two main possibilities: Market-pull, where innovations are initiated by customer request, and technology-push, where new technologies enable new applications or products which then are marketed accordingly.
+Two main possibilities: Market-pull, where innovations are initiated by customer request, and technology-push, where new technologies enable new applications or products marketed accordingly.

 Agile innovation management is key to innovation success.
 This is where the different types of innovation come together.
 There are differences in the people and resources with which ideas are collected and implemented.
 In Closed Innovation, organizations only involve internal resources in the innovation process.
-This can be done in the form of classic idea management or via internal innovation projects and knowledge sharing using innosabi spark.
+This can be done in classic idea management or via internal innovation projects and knowledge sharing using innosabi Idea.
 If a company also opens its innovation processes to external partners, this approach is called open innovation.
-With innosabi software customers (innosabi telescope) or suppliers and research institutes (innosabi orbit) can be involved in the development of new innovations that way.
+With innosabi software, customers (innosabi Community) or suppliers and research institutes (innosabi Partner) can be involved in developing innovations that way.
 Interested?